3 Big, Green Reasons To Re-Think Composite Decking.

 While both statements are true, in a way, there’s a little more to them than meets the eye.
 Peeling back a few layers of logic can help builders and customers realize that using tropical hardwood decking species can actually benefit the environment more than using manmade imitations.

 Did you know that composite decking lacks the weather and moisture resistance of tropical hardwood lumber?
-While wood naturally contains complex water and nutrient-absorbing and shedding structures, that kind of protection against moisture buildup is compromised when wood is ground into the “wood flour” used in composite decking.
-While composites do absorb moisture like natural wood, the broken down cellulose lacks the ability to shed the water.
+While wood naturally contains complex water and nutrient-absorbing and shedding structures, that kind of protection against moisture buildup is compromised when wood is ground into the “wood flour” traditionally used in the manufacture of composite decking.
+While composites do absorb moisture like natural wood, the broken down cellulose lacks the ability to efficiently shed the water.

 Do you know where the plastic materials that comprise composite decking originate?
 Petroleum products such as polypropylene and polyethylene are actually byproducts of the oil industry, arguably the most environmentally unfriendly industry there is!
 The entire composite decking industry actually began as a result of mandates that forced oil companies to find a use for the large amounts of harmful byproducts that result from their manufacturing process.